kovryn/Ogfn-center-expose/README.md

 exposing Andingly and Burlone and how sick they are.

-# Andigly going onto a cp site and sending it to burlone to make "funny" stickers:
+# Andigly going onto a cp site and sending it to burlone to make "funny" stickers: (Note He sent the link I was just catching him in the act!)
 <img width="915" height="683" alt="image" src="https://github.com/user-attachments/assets/a7232dd4-61f9-4a2a-8170-55368864352c" />

 # Dms with andigly on whatsapp: